AY2021S1-CS2103T-W16-3/tp/docs/DeveloperGuide.md

 The `Model`:

 * stores a `UserPref` object that represents the user’s preferences.
+* stores a `CommandHistory` object that keeps track of the 50 most recent commands entered.
 * stores the finance tracker data in the following components:
     * a `TransactionList` containing `Transaction`s.
     * a `BookmarkExpenseList` and `BookmarkIncomeList`, each containing `BookmarkTransaction`s.